gitlabhq/gitlabhq/doc/development/ee_features.md

 There are two ways for overriding a method that's defined in CE:

-- changing the method's body in place
+- changing the method's body in place (not recommended)
 - override the method's body by using `prepend` which lets you override a method in a class with a method from a module, and still access the class's implementation with `super`.